jonfreibr/Alphabet-Soup/README.md

 ## Getting Started

 Create your spreadsheet, add some acronyms and definitions, and launch.
-Instead of scrolling through a long list (my list is already > 500 acronyms long, hence the need for a better way!), you simply type-in to the acronym you need.
+Instead of scrolling through a long list (my list is already > 8000 acronyms long, hence the need for a better way!), you simply type-in to the acronym you need.
+Typing the first letter starts a predictive list showing you the first 5 choices based on what you type.
+The more you type, the more precise the list gets.
 The search is not case sensitive.
-Once started, you can use the arrow keys to scroll up and down the predictive list.
+Once you have started typing, you can use the arrow keys to scroll up and down the predictive list.

 ### Dependencies